Amrmehanna/Calculator/README.md

 ## Program limitations

   1. Does not allow fractions only integer number.
-  2. I'm unable to print the result of a 32-bit numeric multiplication.<br/> hint :(destination of multiplication required the double size of the two register multiplied which is no to be supported )
+  2. Couldn't print the result of a 32-bit numeric multiplication.<br/> hint :(destination of multiplication required the double size of the two register multiplied which is no to be supported )